gwenzek/LogPanel/docs/2_how_to.md

 a function wrapper that can help you do that.

 3. if your package does a lot of work at load time, `LogPanel` may not have been loaded and the logs won't be properly directed.
-In this case consider making
-`LogPanel` a dependency of your package.
+Since plugins are loaded by alphebetical order and we named this plugin "aaLogPanel" this shouldn't happen often.